toddfoster/sharedprayers/content/about/slides/compline1.md

 _Officiant_

-> Look down, O Lord, from your heavenly throne, and illumine this night with your celestial brightness; that by night as by day your people may glorify your holy Name; through Jesus Christ our Lord.  **Amen.**
+> Be our light in the darkness, O Lord, and in your great mercy defend us from all perils and dangers of this night; for the love of your only Son, our Savior Jesus Christ.  **Amen.**

 ---
 _Officiant_